CS107-off-piste/cs107-FinalProject/README.md

 * [Software Organization](./docs/SOFTWARE_ORGANIZATION.md)
 * [Implementation](./docs/IMPLEMENTATION.md)

+This folder also contains detailed documentation on each of the classes implemented as part of this project, at `docs/doxygen/index.html`.
+This documentation can be manually generated using `./config.sh --gen-docs` if you have `doxygen` installed.

 ## Continuous Integration

 This repository is configured to work with Travis CI.
 With every commit, the following actions are performed.